reshilbejoy/Castlevania/README.md

 As said before, there is an element of mystery to the game.
 A more experienced player would understand how certain interactions work in order to progress through stages quicker.

 ## Retrospective
+How did you feel about the process of writing this app?
+What was communication like?
+High points?
+Low points?
+Were there any major surprises you encountered?
+Is there anything you would do differently next time?